 Anime and Manga

-- Paranoia Agent: The reveal of the true nature of Shonen Bat and Maromi, them both being a dog and a sketch from Tsukiko's childhood as well as aspects of a guilt-avoidence function she fabricated, may be considered anti-climactic.
-However, the show avoids this trope mostly by leaving many aspects vague or outright unexplained/concluded in order to increase suspense.
+- Paranoia Agent: The explanation of the true nature of Shonen Bat and Maromi, as tidily explained as manifestations of guilt may be considered anti-climatic However, the show avoids this trope mostly by leaving many aspects vague or outright unexplained or inconclusive.

 - MÄR has this in regards to how certain plotlines were concluded in the manga, particularly the reason for Snow's existence.
 The anime took a different approach and offered an entirely new explanation to fit within their revised ending.
 This change, as well as the anime's ending in general is typically preferred by the fans, who considered the manga's ending rushed, anti-climactic and unsatisfying.